Does getting my child baptised get them into heaven?

 What does this mean for me if I don’t want to attend church?

-This does mean baptisms are only offered for those attending, or who have begun attending, church services.
+This means baptisms are only offered for those attending, or who have begun attending services.
 Please note, this also applies to anyone who has previously had other children baptised at St Thomas.
-If parents have not kept to (or do not want to keep) these vows, grown in their spiritual walk, or participated in church life as a family, our priority (for reasons stated) must be to ensure you can authentically make these vows and uphold them within the rhythm of family life, before we agree to baptise your child.
+If parents have not kept to these vows by nurturing their spiritual walk, or participated in a church community, we reserve the right to require you to engage in sufficient spiritual preparation within the rhythm of our church and your family life, before we consider baptising your child.

 What if I just can’t honestly commit to the baptismal vows?